Dasmariñas: Congressional representation

 The legislative district of Dasmariñas is the representation of the city in the House of Representatives of the Philippines.
 The district corresponds to the 4th legislative district of Cavite, which was created on October 22, 2009 just right before the ratification of the Charter of the City of Dasmariñas on November 25, 2009.
 Prior to being entitled its own representation, the municipality of Dasmariñas was represented in Congress as part of the lone district of Cavite from 1907 to 1972, and as part of Region IV-A in the Interim Batasang Pambansa from 1978 to 1984.
 From 1984 to 1986, it was represented at the Batasang Pambansa as part of the at-large district of Cavite, and was part of the second district of Cavite in the restored House of Representatives from 1987 to 2010.

 The congressman of the legislative district of Dasmariñas is the representative of the city in the lower house of the Philippine Congress.
 It is elected to serve a three-year term, with a maximum of three terms.
-It is currently represented in the 20th Congress by Kiko Barzaga.
+It is currently vacant following the expulsion of Kiko Barzaga on June 2, 2026.